AzmiHaider92/PainterByNumbers/README.md

 The loss aims to be zero (Ideally); to achieve this: D(A,P) - D(A,N) needs to become smaller than -margin (this forces the term is the max to be zero).
 Meaning:
 * D(A,P) aims to become small (this is the distance between Anchor and Positive).
 * D(A,N) aims to become large (this is the distance between Anchor and Negative).
 * Both distances keep updating until they fulfill the term: D(A,P) - D(A,N) < -margin.
+The margin forces clusters of painters to be far away from each other to a certain extent.
+The larger the margin the more the network forces the clusters to be farther.

 **Contrastive loss:**
 As mentioned above, We've expiremented with a two CNN arhictecture where only two paintings and a label Y are handled.
-The aim is to push their feature vectors closer if the label Y=0 or push them apart if Y=1.
 <p align="center">
   <img src="photos/Contrastiveloss.jpg" width="700"/>
 </p>

+The contrastive loss is similar to the triplet, but it only does one of the other at each given time:
+It either pushes the two feature vectors closer if the label Y=0:
+* Same painter
+* The right side of the equation is zero; left side is the distance between the feature vectors which we aim to minimize in order to minimize the loss.
+pushes the two feature vectors farther if the label Y=1:
+* different painter
+* the left side of the equation is zero; the right side pushes the distance to be larger than the given margin in order to zero the term inside the max.
+Hence, to minimize the loss, we need to maximize the distance between the feature vectors.

 **Notes:**
 **D, Dw = Euclidean distance.**